oracle/cloudtestdrive/AppDev/oke-rancher/wp.md

 ```

 Note as I mentioned before - you have a Loadbalancer created, with External-IP.
+Rancher will set up Load Balancers with backend sets for us, because it uses the power that is provided by Cloud.
+When you are deploying services on Cloud, you have the flexability to set up cloud resources, such as: Storage classes,
+and Load Balancers.
+In this case the installation got the 3 backends which represent the nodes in
+the cluster (and thus can access the pods running Wordpress).

 This is the power of running Kubernetes on the Cloud, cause it can provision different resources.
 Let's check our cloud account to see if it's actually created.